Police concerns for missing woman Michelle Wood, last seen in Oakura

 Police are looking for a woman who has been missing for almost two weeks.

-Michelle Suzanne Wood is missing from the New Plymouth area and police are concerned for her safety.
+Michelle Suzanne Wood is from the New Plymouth area and police are concerned for her safety.

-The 53-year-old was last seen in Oakura about 5:15pm on June 10, when she was driving her red Toyota Corolla hatchback, which has the registration CRT178, police said in a media release this afternoon.
+The 53-year-old was last seen in Oakura about 5.15pm on June 10, when she was driving her red Toyota Corolla hatchback, registration CRT178, police said this afternoon.

 "Police and her loved ones are concerned for her safety.
 Michelle is known to travel as far south as Christchurch and as far north as Auckland."